-Zimbabwe political crisis: What's happening?
+Zimbabwe political crisis: How a week of chaos unfolded

 Why was the vice president fired?

-Mugabe's firing of Vice President Emmerson Mnangagwa, his right-hand man for nearly four decades, stunned the nation.
+Mugabe's firing of Mnangagwa, his right-hand man for nearly four decades, stunned the nation.

 In a statement issued by the government spokesman, Mugabe accused the vice president of "disloyalty, disrespect, deceitfulness and unreliability."

-Mnangagwa, nicknamed crocodile because of his political longevity, was with Mugabe from the start, serving as his assistant during the liberation struggle, later as his intelligence chief and cabinet minister.
+Mnangagwa, nicknamed "crocodile" because of his political longevity, was with Mugabe from the start, serving as his assistant during the liberation struggle and later as his intelligence chief and Cabinet minister.

-In recent months, Zimbabwe's press has reported on animosity between the vice president and the first lady.

 Where's the vice president?

-The former vice president and freedom fighter in the country's liberation wars has since gone into hiding and his whereabouts are unknown.
+The former vice president has since gone into hiding and his whereabouts are unknown.

 But he's not going down without a fight.
 He's calling on his supporters to help him build a coalition to take on Grace Mugabe in the next election.